-In this first deliverable of the study, the high-level vision of the pan-European Data Factory is introduced, key operational scenarios and use cases are defined, and related requirements in particular on the pan-European Data Factory backbone network and data platforms are derived and complemented with legal, regulatory and Cyber-security related aspects to be considered.
+In a first set of deliverables of the study comprising D 1.1, D 1.2 and D 1.3, the high-level vision of the pan-European Data Factory is introduced, key operational scenarios and use cases are defined, and related requirements in particular on the pan-European Data Factory backbone network and data platforms are derived and complemented with legal, regulatory and Cyber-security related aspects to be considered.
 Altogether, these requirements serve as a basis for the further work in this study.